After you apply – Planning disputes

 If we've told you that your case is being determined 'on the papers' or you are attending your hearing by phone or videoconference, you don't need to come to VCAT.

-You can find out the time and room for your hearing on Today’s hearings page after 4.30pm on the day before your hearing.
+You can find out the time and room for your hearing on Upcoming hearings page after 4.30pm on the day before your hearing.

-We contact you in writing to tell you if you need to pay hearing fees.
-You must pay before the hearing.
-If you don’t, your hearing will be postponed (adjourned).
+You must pay your total hearing fees upfront before your hearing.
+If you don’t, your hearing may be postponed (adjourned).

 If we’ve told you that your case is being determined 'on the papers' or you are attending your hearing by phone or videoconference, you don’t need to come to VCAT.